-Application : Applied

-Explanation on application of the practice Appointment of new Directors The NC leverages on the Directors' wide network of professional and business contacts as well as external talent consultants as the main sources for Board candidacies, and its recommendations are generally based on its assessment of the expertise, skills and attributes of the current Board members and the needs of the Board, taking into account the diversity approaches set out in the Boardroom Diversity Policy, the Group's future business direction, the tenure of service, contribution and the commitment of each Board member whilst supporting healthy Board rejuvenation.
+Application : Applied Explanation on : application of the practice Appointment of new Directors The NC leverages on the Directors' wide network of professional and F .
+3. 3.
+3. 3.
+3. 3.
+3. 3.
+3. 3.
+3. 3.
+3. business contacts as well as external talent consultants as the main sources for Board candidacies, and its recommendations are generally based on its assessment of the expertise, skills and attributes of the current Board members and the needs of the Board, taking into account the diversity approaches set out in the Boardroom Diversity Policy, the Group's future business direction, the tenure of service, contribution and the commitment of each Board member whilst supporting healthy Board rejuvenation.
 The nomination process would involve the following stages: Identifying the candidates Evaluate the suitability of the candidates Get to know the candidates via interviews Final deliberation by the NC Recommendation to the Board In its assessment of the candidates, the NC engages in conversations with the candidates, during the interviews, to evaluate the candidates' understanding of the duties of a director and knowledge of the MCCG, their level of practical wisdom and good judgement in knowing the fine line between governance and management oversight, and whether they have any potential conflict of interest with the Paramount Group.
-Since the adoption of the Directors' Fit and Proper Policy in June 2022, the NC had required that new Board candidates be subject to a fit and proper screening by an external service provider prior to any appointment to the Board.
+Since the adoption of the DFPP in June 2022, the NC had required that new Board candidates be subject to a fit and proper screening by an external service provider prior to any appointment to the Board.
+Explanation for : departure

-departure

 Large companies are required to complete the columns below.
-Non-large companies are encouraged

-to complete the columns be elow.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :